 New architectural elements for the old homestead: a full front porch, a clerestory window bringing light into the living room, a bay window seating area and a mudroom and back entrance just behind.

-By far the largest landscape project we have tackled to date, the Castleton Ranch—7,000 acres of cattle ranch and alpine forest in a spectacular high altitude valley—had been badly over-grazed and needed restoration.
+By far the largest landscape project we have tackled to date, the Anthracite Ranch—7,000 acres of cattle ranch and alpine forest in a spectacular high altitude valley—had been badly over-grazed and needed restoration.
 Starting with roads, bridges and other infrastructure, we then moved on to restoring three miles of river to gold medal trout habitat.
-In addition to numerous buildings that needed landscape settings, the main house gave us the opportunity to create a signature boulder work—an outdoor grotto at the end of the main living room.
+In addition to numerous buildings that needed landscape settings, the main house gave us the opportunity to create a signature boulder work—a massive outdoor grotto at the end of the main living room.
 Forest rehabilitation, large tree transplants, swimming pool, tennis pavilion, campsite and a stone horse trough in the main courtyard are a few of the other features of this all-encompassing project.